comfyanonymous/ComfyUI_Blog/_posts/2023-05-18-ComfyUi-is-4-months-old.markdown

 There is still a lot to do especially when it comes to overall user experience and documentation but I think that the future is Comfy.

+My vision for the future is to keep ComfyUI updated with all the cool new things that come out, improve performance and make the software better.
+I and others in the ComfyUI community also have a few ideas of our own for some things that could improve Stable Diffusion for everyone so stay tuned.

 ## Third Party Resources